Wednesday, May 20, 2026

 My sons have been employed in electrical jobs and glasswork.

 My journal says that I called 'Border Glass' on February 5, 2025 to see if my son was working.
 I was told he wasn't on the 'list.'
 Now, I don't know what list 'said person' was talking about.
 I mean, my son has or, for sure, did, work for that company for 17 years.
+So, I don't think my son is working for that company anymore.
+I also called the Winnipeg police on the very same day to put in a 'victim report' for 775 Fleming so I'm sure you won't see any Border Glass people there anymore... or any other dangerous person either.

 I know of another 'family' marriage connection that another son connected into... that man also worked for that company for a lot of years.
 I was in a Riverwood Bible Study when he was leading it quite a few years ago.